gerbenjacobs/HabboAPI/README.md

 See the `example.php` file on how to use this library at the moment.

-## Installation
-1. Clone the project
-2. Run `composer install`
-3. Verify the install by running `phpunit` or opening the `example.php` page on a PHP server

 ## How to use it
+1. Add [the Composer package](https://packagist.org/packages/gerbenjacobs/habbo-api) to your package.json file: `"gerbenjacobs/habbo-api": "v1.*"`

-1. On the page you want to use it add `include 'vendor/autoload.php'`
+2. On the page you want to use it add `include 'vendor/autoload.php'`
-2. Create a HabboParser and construct it with the IP that the server runs on (to prevent JS Cookie issues) and the base URL of the API
+3. Create a HabboParser and construct it with the IP that the server runs on (to prevent JS Cookie issues) and the base URL of the API
-2. Create a HabboAPI instance and inject the HabboParser
+4. Create a HabboAPI instance and inject the HabboParser

 ## Usage
 ```php